 This was a deceptive pattern, since I had to be very careful about the pieces I used, making sure that they were the same throughout.
 It goes much quicker if you have only one material for each color, instead of two.
 But the result is stunning, I believe.

 I was told that the kids loved their quilts.
-See below for a picture of how they felt when they got their quilts (I made Lisanna a small throw so she would have a quilt for now, like her brother does).
+See below for a picture of how they felt when they got their quilts (I made Lisanna a small throw so she would have a quilt for now.
+I did the same for her brother).

 One Family – Three Quilts – A Collaborative Effort

-The second quilt was a queen-sized quilt for the daughter, which featured a beautiful butterfly design chosen by the teen-aged daughter, who also chose the color blue for her contrasting fabric.
-The outside blocks were made from an additional eight shirts.
-Borders were fashioned from two pair of trousers.
-An embroidered Wallace & Gromet taken from one of his shirts was placed on the quilt at the daughter’s request, a poignant tribute to her father.
+The second quilt was a queen-sized quilt for the daughter, which featured a beautiful butterfly design chosen by the teen-aged daughter, who also chose the color blue for her contrasting fabric. i

 In the third quilt, made for both mother and daughter to share, I chose the double wedding ring design and used three flannel shirts and a pair of his flannel pajamas.
 Forest green flannel was chosen by the client for the background.